Digital Marketing Agency | SEO, Paid Social & PPC

 • Cost

-Both methods require an initial investment before generating returns.
-SEO involves investing in quality content creation and technical optimization services.
-PPC, on the other hand, includes ongoing costs for each click on the ad, along with additional fees from platforms like Google Ads or Bing Ads for hosting campaigns.
+PPC involves ongoing costs for each click of the ad, plus additional costs from platforms like Google Ads or Bing Ads for hosting campaigns.

 Choosing between them depends on your business goals.
 However, it’s also possible to integrate SEO and PPC for a more comprehensive approach.

-What Is PPC Management
+You may also like: What Is PPC Management

 How PPC and SEO Work